bitlap/bitlap.github.io/docs/lab/smt/javaCompatible.md

   path: /lab/smt
 ---

-## @JavaCompatible
+## @javaCompatible

-The `@JavaCompatible` annotation to generate non-parameter constructor and get/set method for case classes.
+The `@javaCompatible` annotation to generate non-parameter constructor and get/set method for case classes.
 This is useful when using Scala case class and Java libraries (such as myabtis and springboot) at the same time.

 **Note**